flumeapp/help.flumeapp.com/misc/limits.md

 The following limits apply to your [Profile](/views/profile/editprofile.md):

+- 30 characters for names
 - 30 characters for usernames
+- Usernames can only contain the alpha-numeric characters, underscores and periods
 - 150 characters for biographies
 - 2000 characters for websites